sara-nl/iRODS-UIs/Davrods_install_guide.md

  iinit
  ils
  ```
- Turn back to your normal account
+ Turn back to your normal unix user account

  ```sh
  exit
  ```

-4. **Enabling other clients with SSL.**
+4. **Enabling other user clients with SSL.**

- Clients on other servers needs to have a copy of the *irods.crt* file.
+ Clients on other servers need to have a copy of the chain of trust pem-file (here the *irods.crt*) file.
- To enable another client you need to add the folowing to the *irods_environment.json*
+ All your iRODS users need to extend their *irods_environment.json* with

  ```sh
  "irods_client_server_negotiation": "request_server_negotiation",